 Market Goats

 A market goat project is a fun project that does not require as much time as larger animals.
 It's very similar to a market lamb project.
-Basically you provide daily care, and practice working with your animal.
-In preparation for the fair you have to wash, feed, and shave your animal.
+Basically you provide daily care, and work with your animal daily, practicing walking and setting them up.
+In preparation for the fair you have to wash, feed, and clip your animal.
 Market goats are also sold at the Sonoma County Fair.

 Estimated Profit: $900